Merriam Press Author Guidelines

 Information and Resources for Authors and Publishers

-The following bits are mostly taken from an email newsletter I receive twice a month, Dan Poynter's "Publishing Poynter's Newsletter", and it is well worth getting for any author as well as any publisher.
+Some of the following items are taken from an email newsletter, Dan Poynter's "Publishing Poynter's Newsletter."
 And some of the information will surprise you.
 A subscription is free, you can unsubscribe anytime, and he doesn't market his subscription list to anyone nor bombard you with additional unwanted emails.
 Go to Dan's web site here.

 All of my already published authors should heed the advice given here as much as possible.
 No one can sell your book the way you can, because you know it better than anyone else.